Choosing the Right LinkedIn Ad Types For Your Campaign Goals

 - Examples: Aligning Campaign Goals to Ad Types

 Most advertisers would agree that one of the best features of LinkedIn is the ability to get extremely granular with your audience targeting.
 This is important because it enables you to reach the people and companies that are important to you.
 Because professionals typically keep their LinkedIn profiles up to date for networking purposes, they are basically serving you up-to-date demographic data on a silver platter.
-Some of the targeting characteristics include: job title, job function, seniority, company name, industry, company size, degree level, geography — and that’s not even all of them.
+Some of these targeting characteristics include: job title, job function, seniority, company name, industry, company size, degree level, geography — and that’s not even all of them.
 With this targeting specificity, it’s no surprise that 71% of B2B marketers say LinkedIn is part of their advertising strategy.

 In addition to its extensive targeting options, LinkedIn has also developed a robust selection of different ad types and formats to choose from to help meet your specific marketing goals.
 But, choosing the right one can be intimidating.
 With so many options of LinkedIn ads, how can you identify which is best for your business?